WarpWing/NYCTSAPI/README.md

-g MTA API - Multi-Modal Realtime Transit Data
+MTA API - Multi-Modal Realtime Transit Data

 MTAPI is a comprehensive HTTP server that provides realtime transit data for NYC Subway, LIRR (Long Island Rail Road), and Metro-North Railroad (MNR).
 The API converts MTA's Protocol Buffer feeds to JSON, now with MNR and LIRR search, outages, alerts and more!